Church of the White Bird

-The Church of the White Bird (or Shiri Chena Church) was a Christian church in eastern Rhodesia (now Zimbabwe) that combined Christian religious beliefs with traditional Shona symbolism.
+The Original Church of the White Bird (or Shiri Chena Church) was a Christian church in eastern Rhodesia (now Zimbabwe) that combined Christian religious beliefs with traditional Shona symbolism.

-The Church of the White Bird was founded by Matthew Chigaga Zwimba, the son of a government-appointed chief of the Zwimba Reserve.
-After years of difficulty with the white authorities (including being dismissed as a teacher in 1907), Zwimba founded the church in 1915 by physically occupying the existing Methodist station.
+The Church of the White Bird was founded by Matthew Chigaga Zvimba, the son of a government-appointed chief of the Zvimba Reserve.
+After years of difficulty with the white authorities, Zvimba founded the church in 1915 by occupying a Methodist station in his father's village.
 The Church of the White Bird was the first of a number of independent Shona churches.